mmistakes/made-mistakes-jekyll/_source/_posts/work/2014-02-28-jekyll-themes.md

 	<img src="{{ site.url }}/images/skinny-bones-theme-feature.jpg" alt="Skinny Bones feature image">
 </figure>

 Not quite ready for prime time because it requires Jekyll 2 --- which hasn't rolled out to GitHub Pages yet.
 But if you want to tinker around with it locally or host on your own server fork away.
-Full documentation coming soon...
+Full documentation coming soon…

 * Minimal design meant to be hacked up and customized
 * Built in support for Sass (via Jekyll 2+)